migueldeicaza/mono-wasm/README.md

 $ make
 ```

-After you did this you should have the LLVM static libraries for the WebAssembly target as well as the `~/src/mono-wasm/llvm-build/bin/clang` program built with the wasm32 target.
+After you did this you should have the LLVM static libraries for the WebAssembly target:

 ```
 $ ls ~/src/mono-wasm/llvm-build/lib | grep WebAssembly